kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 An example of this is the [:kolena-widget-16: Rain Forcast ↗](https://github.com/kolenaIO/kolena/tree/trunk/examples/dataset/rain_forecast) dataset.

-In order to use the Gallery view you just need to have the `locator` or `text` fields specfied in the dataset.
+In order to use the Gallery view you will need to have the `locator` or `text` fields specified in the dataset.

 ## Enriching your Dataset experience